 - Communicate regularly with the reporting Director, Chief Executive Officer, and Legislative Counsel.

-- Schedule and lead conference calls of the committee and task forces/working groups as needed.
+- Schedule and lead conference calls as needed.

 - Serve as key liaison between committee members and NAFA staff.